8lack8erry/Libraries-to-simplify-ROOT/README.md

  - `const string & destinationPNG`: Path and filename to save the output image.
  - `const string & graphName`: Title of the graph.
  - `const string & XaxisName`: Label for the x-axis.
- - const string & YaxisName`: Label for the y-axis. const string & GraphicOption: ROOT graphical option string (e.g., "APL", "HIST"). double min, double max: (Optional) Fit range.
-If nan, fits the entire graph. int n_parameters: Number of parameters in the fit function. vector<double> PaveCoordinates: Coordinates of the annotation box in NDC ({x1, y1, x2, y2}). vector<string> PaveEntries: Descriptive entries for the fit parameters.
+ - `const string & YaxisName`: Label for the y-axis.
+ - `const string & GraphicOption`: ROOT graphical option string (e.g., "APL", "HIST").
+ - `double min, double max`: (Optional) Fit range.
+If nan, fits the entire graph.
+ - `int n_parameters`: Number of parameters in the fit function.
+ - `vector<double> PaveCoordinates`: Coordinates of the annotation box in NDC (`{x1, y1, x2, y2}`).
+ - `vector<string> PaveEntrie`s: Descriptive entries for the fit parameters.

 ### Dependencies